e-middleton/Emily_fault_displacement/README.md

 To read in the results of past testing for new processing in cmiModeling, run python3 main.py "--oldResults" "--resultFile=/path/to/testing/file"
+***NOTE: the getFilename() method needs to be manually updated to the outputs folder for reading in old test results.

 GPS data is from the first 2 years after the earthquake, from Hu et al. doi:10.1186/1880-5981-66-106